Learning in repeated auctions: Deriving revenue-maximizing auctions

-Equiped with the Myerson lemma, it is now possible to derive the revenue-maximizing auction among all BIC auctions. \begin{definition2} The Myerson auction is defined by the two following rules \begin{description} \item[Allocation rule:] Given the bids $b=(b_1,\ldots,b_n)$, the winner is the bidder with the highest non-negative virtual value $\psi_i(b_i)$, i.e.,
+After having established the Myerson lemma, it is now possible to derive the revenue-maximizing auction among all BIC auctions. \begin{definition2} The Myerson auction, for regular value distribution $F_i$ with associated virtual value $\psi_i$, is defined by the two following rules: \begin{description} \item[Allocation rule:] Given the bids $\bb=(b_1,\ldots,b_n)$, the winner is the bidder with the highest non-negative virtual value $\psi_i(b_i)$, i.e.,

-with the convention that if the set is empty (when all virtual values are negative), then the item is not allocated and $q(b) = 0$.
-Ties are broken arbitrarily. \item[Payment rule:] The winner pays the smallest winning bid, i.e., if bidder $i$ won the auction, he pays
+with the convention that if all virtual values are negative, then the item is not allocated and $q_i(\bb) = 0$.
+Ties are broken arbitrarily. \item[Payment rule:] If bidder $i$ wins the auction, he pays

-\end{description} \end{definition2} \begin{theorem2} If $F_1,\dots,F_n$ are regular, the Myerson auction maximizes seller's revenue among all BIC and interim-IR auctions. \end{theorem2} \begin{proof} The Myerson auction is BIC as it verifies the condition of Corollary \ref{characterization_inc_comp}.
+\end{description} \end{definition2} This auction amounts to running a second price auction with reserve prices 0 among the \emph{virtualized bids} $\psi_k(b_k)$ and converting back this ``virtual cost" in the original bid space of the winner $i$ through the function $\psi_{i}^{-1}$\;. \begin{theorem2} If $F_1,\dots,F_n$ are regular, the Myerson auction maximizes seller's revenue among all BIC and interim-IR auctions. \end{theorem2} \begin{proof} The Myerson auction is BIC as it verifies the condition of Corollary \ref{characterization_inc_comp}.
 Since $\psi_i$ are non-decreasing (as $F_i$ are regular), the probability of winning is non-decreasing.

 To show individual-rationality, we remark that since the auction is BIC, because $P_i(0) = 0$.
-Thanks to Myerson lemma, the payment of each BIC auction is equal to
+Thanks to Myerson's lemma, Theorem \ref{Th:MyersonLemma}, the payment of each BIC auction is equal to

 The Myerson auction maximizes the two terms of this expression since for any rational auction, $P_i(0)\leq0$.
 Since the winner in the Myerson auction is the bidder who verifies